shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 *AWOOOO!* (“Help!”)

 Mudrich turned to her howl, and ran towards her.
-But she left herself open.
+But in doing so, she left herself open.

-The big cat grabbed her the shoulder and threw her to the ground.
+The big cat grabbed her by the shoulder and threw her to the ground.

 Then another tree blocked Ersatzica’s view.
 Some pounds and thuds, but she couldn’t see.